sarahyRSL/deezee/README.md

 - auth --> specifically for the login to access the tables
 - db --> creates the database connections and initializes the cursor by selecting the table before any command is run
 - functions --> has the big ol' functions that are either used more than once or messy and I didn't want to interrupt the logic of the routes file
-- app --> has all the routing for the application and handles all of the submissions
+- routes --> has all the routing for the application and handles all of the submissions
 - static folder --> everything that doesnt change on the site. styling, dropdown object, assets folder
 - assets folder --> all images used including the favicon
 - countryDropdown --> js specifically for the form dropdown country selector because the code was long